paveldej/Security-System/README.md

 # Connecting the sensors

-Once you're connected the battery/chassis you have to plug in the sensors.
+Once you've connected the battery/chassis you have to plug in the sensors.

 The "Grove Ultrasonic Ranger" (two tubular metal pieces) is responsible for detecting motions.
 It should be connected to the port opposite to the three-way power on button (on the battery/chassis).